Allan Oviedo & Family - Don Joel Micromill, Costa Rica

 Finca Carmela

-Just a five-minute drive from La Cumbre, Finca Carmela is a three-hectare plot planted primarily with Villa Sarchí, Typica, and experimental varieties like Kenia (SL28).
-Despite their proximity, the two farms experience distinct microclimates.
-Rainfall, wind exposure, and sunlight can vary dramatically between the two, influencing flowering times, plant health, and ultimately, cup quality.
+Just a five-minute drive from La Cumbre, Finca Carmela is a three-hectare plot planted with Villa Sarchí, Typica, and Kenia (SL28).
+Despite their proximity, the two farms experience noticeably different microclimates – rainfall, wind exposure, and sunlight vary enough between the two to influence flowering times, plant health, and ultimately, what ends up in the cup.
+Finca Carmela's position on the border between the Central and Western Valleys gives it conditions particularly well suited to specialty coffee, and it's here that Allan has coaxed results from the Kenia variety that have drawn attention from roasters and buyers around the world.

 Allan has been producing coffee in this region for over eighteen years, having grown up learning traditional methods from his father and brothers.
-After inheriting part of the family land, he introduced innovations such as meticulous recordkeeping, new varietals, and refined farming techniques to improve both quality and sustainability.
+After inheriting part of the family land, he introduced meticulous recordkeeping, new varietals, and refined farming and processing techniques – the kind of incremental, well-documented improvements that compound over time into a genuinely distinctive operation.

 • Country: Costa Rica